Analytical reconstruction of equivalent purely kinetic k-essence description for $c_s^2(w)$ barotropic fluid models: Introduction

 Recent works \cite{underdetermined} also claim that the concept of dark energy is underdetermined, i.e. that available cosmological observations cannot fully constrain microscopic dark energy models.
 The best description of dark energy, then, is of phenomenological character.
 In view of such claims (but also as a generally sound phenomenological approach), it is important to approach dark sector model building in a way that is consistent with observational data.
 Very rough and somewhat simplified categorization of observational signals in cosmology could be to those that inform us on the cosmic global expansion and those that provide insight into structure formation and growth.
 For a dark sector unified component being a barotropic perfect fluid, the global expansion of the universe is influenced by its Equation of State parameter $w \equiv p/\rho$, whereas the quantity of importance with respect to structure growth is its adiabatic speed of sound $c_s^2 \equiv \frac{d p}{d \rho}$.
 Therefore, it seems phenomenologically advantageous to develop models where these two quantities are related, i.e. where $c_s^2$ is a function of $w$.
 The usefulness of these models, called $c_s^2(w)$ models, has already been demonstrated in the study of dark sector unifications \cite{Caplar,mi2,mi4}, cosmological constant barrier crossing \cite{mi1}, physical viability of dark energy parametrizations \cite{mi3} and analysis of galaxy rotation curves in models where dark matter is a barotropic fluid \cite{mi5}.

-A powerful field-theoretical framework for description of the dark sector and its dynamics, based on the generalized kinetic term of the scalar filed, is known as {\em k-essence}.
-K-essence was successfully applied in description of inflation \cite{CAP1,Garriga}, dark energy \cite{Chiba,CAP2,CAP3,Malquarti1,Malquarti2,Chimento,dePutter}, unified dark sector \cite{Scherrer,Chimento2,Armendariz,kessence2,Bertacca2,kessence3,Bertacca3} and tachyons \cite{tachyon1,tachyon2,tachyon3,tachyon4} An equivalent microscopic description of $c_s^2(w)$ models can be obtained in the framework of purely kinetic k-essence \cite{Diez,Arroja,Ferreira}.
-A detailed presentation of a general approach how to translate $c_s^2(w)$ to purely kinetic k-essence models was given in \cite{mi4}, together with a concrete analytic demonstration of the approach for a number of $c_s^2(w)$ models.
+A powerful field-theoretical framework for the description of the dark sector and its dynamics, based on the generalized kinetic term of the scalar field, is known as {\em k-essence}.
+K-essence was successfully applied in the description of inflation \cite{CAP1,Garriga}, dark energy \cite{Chiba,CAP2,CAP3,Malquarti1,Malquarti2,Chimento,dePutter}, unified dark sector \cite{Scherrer,Chimento2,Armendariz,kessence2,Bertacca2,kessence3,Bertacca3,Chavanis}, tachyons \cite{tachyon1,tachyon2,tachyon3,tachyon4} {\bf and alleviation of cosmic tensions \cite{kesstension}}.
+An equivalent microscopic description of the $c_s^2(w)$ models can be obtained in the framework of purely kinetic k-essence \cite{Diez,Arroja,Ferreira,Unnikrishnan,kessphase}.
+A detailed presentation of a general approach to how to translate to purely kinetic k-essence models was given in \cite{mi4}, together with a concrete analytic demonstration of the approach for a number of $c_s^2(w)$ models.
 In this paper we introduce a novel method for the reconstruction of purely kinetic k-essence for the known $c_s^2(w)$ models.
-The presentation of the general method is followed by its application to five $c_s^2(w)$ models.
+The presentation of the general method is followed by its application to five $c_s^2(w)$ models. {\bf The term "reconstruction" is sometimes used for the method(s) of determining the underlying theoretical formulation or model from the observational data.
+It is important to stress that in this paper the term "reconstruction" is understood as a method of obtaining an equivalent theoretical formulation of a model (e.g. purely kinetic k-essence) from another theoretical formulation (e. g. $c_s^2(w)$ model).}

 The structure of this paper is the following.
 The first section is the introduction.
 The method of reconstructing of equivalent purely kinetic k-essence is presented in the second section.
 The third section brings the application of the method developed in the second section to five distinct $c_s^2(w)$ models.
 The fourth section closes the paper with the discussion and conclusions.